francescoferretto/francescoferretto/README.md

 I'm a fervid Data Science student enthusiastic about Statistics, Mathematics, Programming, all Machine Learning's flavours and in Classical Music.

+### 🌱 Looking for an Internship Opportunity

+### 👯 I’m looking to collaborate on Data Science Projects

 ### 🔭 I’m currently working on:
 #### - Bayesian Statistics and Machine Learning
 #### - Networks